Ed Vul (email)

-Lauren is a first year graduate student in the Department of Psychology.
+Lauren is a second year graduate student in the Department of Psychology.
 She is interested in how humans are so good (or so bad) at knowing what other humans know and knowing what information to provide to change what others know.
 In particular, she studies pedagogy, deception, and communication as a dynamic social inference process.
 Lauren completed her undergraduate studies in brain and cognitive sciences, linguistics, and statistics at the University of Rochester in 2018.

-Erik is a first year graduate student in Psychology.
+Erik is a second year graduate student in Psychology.
 He is currently interested in how people develop intuitive theories that allow them to navigate in the world, as well as the ways in which Bayesian models can help us understand cognitive development in children.
 Erik completed his undergraduate and master's degrees in Symbolic Systems at Stanford University.